 Flash forward to July 2015 and I was moving to Vegas to teach Martial Arts.
-I had just ended a casual relationship with a good friend from high school.
+I was fresh out of a casual relationship with a friend from high school.
 Someone I was convinced had been on the future husband candidate list.
 I was sad and lonely, but pretty excited to start my new life in Vegas.
 I knew I would be working with that Filipino kid that I had met freshman year, but when I arrived he was out of town on a family vacation.

 The day didn’t end there.
-The other instructor working with us at the school was going to another location, so one of the families was throwing him a going away party.
+Another instructor working with us at the school was switching locations, and one of the families was throwing a going away party.
 So I saw Kris (my future husband) there again later that night.
 I wasn’t 21 yet, but one of the other employees there my age was drinking.
 So I figured it must be normal for staff to drink around the families, and I did too.

-At the end of the night, I was tipsy and Kris was the designated driver for me, the party celebrant, and his girlfriend.
+At the end of the night, we were all pretty tipsy and Kris was the designated driver for me, the party celebrant, and his girlfriend.
 We stopped at their apartment first to drop them off.
 And the four of us enjoyed some conversation.
 Somewhere along the way it was determined that I would sleep on their couch.
 Kris ended up staying too, and since then we’ve hardly been apart.

 Except for the month that he broke up with me.
-But it’s fine, definitely not something I still harass him about four years later or anything.
+But it’s fine, definitely not something I still harass him about several years later or anything.

-It’s been a crazy four years.
-Our two year wedding anniversary is coming up this October, and our daughter turns one.
+It’s been a crazy few years.
+Our two year wedding anniversary is coming up October 2019, and our daughter turns one.
 Instead of teaching Martial Arts for the rest of my life, I’m going to school for nursing and staying home with my daughter (watching her try to eat boxes while I write blog posts).
 And I wouldn’t trade it for the world.